Introduction

 Managing GPT Partitions

-sudo parted /dev/sdX
+$ sudo parted /dev/sda

 (parted) mklabel gpt

-Step3 : Create partitions type and size
+Step3 : Create a partition type and size using GUIDs and write/save changes to disk

 (parted) mkpart primary ext4 1MiB 10GiB